bayesian-object-tracking/getting_started/README.md

 ```

 ### Install and run the example
 The getting started repository contains a ROS bagfile (a depth image sequence of an object being moved),
 and mesh models of some objects.
-Additionally it contains launch files, which allow
+Additionally it contains launch files, which allow you
 to run the code easily.

 To install, follow these steps: